GMXAndres/IntroPP2162110/OpenMP/README.md

   Modified:

-    24 September 2003
+    21 march 2024

   Author:
-  George
+  Andres
   OpenMP Modification:
-  27 July 2020 by Levy Rincon, Universidad Industrial de Santander oaperez76@misena.edu.co
+  21 march 2024 by Oscar Abdres Perez, Universidad Industrial de Santander oaperez76@misena.edu.co
-  This OpenMP Modification makes a parallelization of the original Code...
+  This OpenMP Modification makes parallelizing the code involves distributing the workload among several threads, allowing multiple operations to be performed simultaneously on different parts of the list.
+This concurrency can lead to a significant acceleration compared to the sequential execution of the same code.
 */